-a) Approval must be secured in writing before the purchase or acquisition of subjects may begin, or, in the case of those projects employing animals bred on-site, before the experimenter may begin any procedures.
-The information about a proposed study should be submitted to the ARC at least one month prior to the anticipated beginning of the project so as to insure time for review.

-- b) Research proposals should be submitted using the ARC Review Forms.
-These Forms are available from the Chair and members of the ARC. - c) Changes in the research topic, subject or procedure must be approved in advance by the ARC. - d) When the ARC has examined a proposal, copies of the evaluation will be sent to key participants (i.e., student, faculty adviser, research supervisor, etc.) This procedure will be followed in cases where permission is given to proceed (perhaps with recommendations for improving the procedure) as well as in those cases where additional information is required.
-No project may begin until written notice from the ARC is received. - e) Projects will normally be reviewed during the regularly scheduled meetings of the ARC.
-Special meetings may be called by the Chairperson on an "as-needed" basis.
-All actions of the ARC will be by majority vote by those present. - f) The ARC will provide additional reports as required by state and federal regulations. - 3.
-Membership, Membership Selection, Terms of Office and Chairperson selection. - a) The ARC will be composed of the following: - i.
-Two faculty members nominated by Faculty Council, approved by the faculty, and appointed by the President for three-year, staggered terms and including one faculty member who is engaged in animal research and one faculty member who is not a practicing scientist and does not use animals in teaching or research: - ii.
-The College's principle animal caretaker, appointed by the President; - iii.
-One member of the Meadville community, appointed by the President, who does not use laboratory animals in any way and whose only affiliation with the College is membership on the ARC; - iv.
-A licensed veterinarian appointed by the President. - b) The Chairperson will be one of the faculty members elected by the ARC.
+- A. Approval must be secured in writing before the purchase or acquisition of subjects may begin, or, in the case of those projects employing animals bred on-site, before the experimenter may begin any procedures.
+The information about a proposed study should be submitted to the ARC at least one month prior to the anticipated beginning of the project so as to insure time for review. - B. Research proposals should be submitted using the ARC Review Forms.
+These Forms are available from the Chair and members of the ARC. - C. Changes in the research topic, subject or procedure must be approved in advance by the ARC. - D. When the ARC has examined a proposal, copies of the evaluation will be sent to key participants (i.e., student, faculty adviser, research supervisor, etc.) This procedure will be followed in cases where permission is given to proceed (perhaps with recommendations for improving the procedure) as well as in those cases where additional information is required.
+No project may begin until written notice from the ARC is received. - E. When the ARC has examined a proposal, copies of the evaluation will be sent to key participants (i.e., student, faculty adviser, research supervisor, etc.) This procedure will be followed in cases where permission is given to proceed (perhaps with recommendations for improving the procedure) as well as in those cases where additional information is required.
+No project may begin until written notice from the ARC is received. - F. The ARC will provide additional reports as required by state and federal regulations. - 3.
+Membership, Membership Selection, Terms of Office and Chairperson selection. - A. The ARC will be composed of the following: - a.
+Two faculty members nominated by Faculty Council, approved by the faculty, and appointed by the President for three-year, staggered terms and including one faculty member who is engaged in animal research and one faculty member who is not a practicing scientist and does not use animals in teaching or research; - b.
+The College's principle animal caretaker, appointed by the President; - c.
+One member of the Meadville community, appointed by the President, who does not use laboratory animals in any way and whose only affiliation with the College is membership on the ARC; - d.
+A licensed veterinarian appointed by the President. - B. The Chairperson will be one of the faculty members elected by the ARC.